Camphul/Trampoline/trampoline-security-abac/README.md

 - `isAction(action)`: equality method for the action object.

 The `hasAuthority` method is built into Spring and will check if a Privilege/Role from trampoline-security is present.

+### Pre/PostPolicy annotation

+We have implemented our own security annotations which are comparable to `PreAuthorize` and `PostAuthorize`.
+These annotations use Spring AoP to check the permissions using the built in `PermissionEvaluator`.